Going Grey: Does Stress Cause Your Hair to Lose its Pigment?

 Silver Mane: Stress and Greying

 A new study published in January 2020 sort to identify what the biological mechanism could be linking stress to greying.
 Using mice with dark pigmented fur, researchers induced stress in these animals experimentally and found the mice under stress displayed an increased number of white hairs in their coat.
 When investigating the mechanism of how stress was prompting this change, they found that activation of the sympathetic nervous system (that ‘fight or flight’ response) was driving the appearance of greys.
-As we know, the stress response leads to increased release of adrenaline, and in these mice, these raised levels lead melanocyte stem cells to divide like crazy.
-This excessive division drove the cells to permanently differentiate and migrate away from the follicle, removing their source of pigmentation from the hair.
-This response was inhibited when the adrenaline receptors – aka the place when adrenaline binds and induces its actions – where removed from melanocyte stem cells.
+As we know, the stress response leads to increased release of noradrenaline, and in these mice, these raised levels lead melanocyte stem cells to divide like crazy.
+This excessive division drove the cells to permanently differentiate and migrate away from the follicle, removing their replenishing source of pigmentation from the hair.
+This response was inhibited when the noradrenaline receptors – aka the place when noradrenaline binds and induces its actions – where removed from melanocyte stem cells.
 Although this study was done in mice and really focuses on the acute ‘fight or flight’ stress response, it could be really useful if these mechanisms are also found in people.
 Not only does this study give us a potential biological basis for how stress could turn hair grey in humans, but also could give us an insight into how stress could affect other tissues in the body in conditions associated with chronic stress.

 Stress-related greying is transitioning from a wives tale to scientific hail, with a real biological mechanism coming through for how really stressful situations could induce silvery locks.
 While we should all embrace ageing and greying as part of life (plus grey hair is so in right now!), the stress-associated loss of hair pigment cells tell us much more about the actual impact stress could be having on our healthy cells.
 Hopefully this work will further help research into diseases and conditions associated with stress and could provide a really interesting therapeutic avenue.
 So if you notice a few new white strands after that tough time in work, blame that stress response!